 The Undergraduate Program: The Bachelor's Degree

 The bachelor’s degree, emphasizing general educational preparation, represents a first step in preparing students for careers as information professionals.
 By combining a major in information science with an area of special interest in the context of new information technologies, students may be qualified for a variety of positions in information centers, bibliographic utilities and networks, information industry companies, and specialized publishing, abstracting and indexing services.
-The BS in Information Science also is available partially online.
+The BS in Information Science is also available partially online.

 Our Recommendation: Plan now to go on for the Master's Degree

-Students who are intent upon careers as information professionals should be prepared to undertake an additional year of study to earn the master’s degree.
+Students who are intent upon pursuing careers as information professionals should be prepared to undertake an additional year of study to earn the master’s degree.
 It is the master’s degree that is recognized as the basic professional degree and that is normally required for professional positions and continuing advancement in the field.
 The master’s degree may be completed on a part-time basis, during which students may be employed in paraprofessional or other positions.

 Note: Undergraduate students should be sure to check out the Grad Track Program as an option to pursue an accelerated pace toward the graduate degree.

-The Undergraduate Degree: BSIS & AT
+The Undergraduate Degree: BSIS

 At the Intersection of Information, People & Technology